Homemade Boredom Busters For Chickens

 With the current guidelines in place across the U.K. regarding to the Avian Flu restrictions, back garden chicken keepers may be struggling to keep their hens busy in a smaller and enclosed area.
 Due to a few recent confirmed cases of Avian Flu we are being requested to keep our chickens in a covered run or building to help stop the virus gathering momentum.

 Although necessary at the moment this can cause some issues, chickens are creatures of habit a change to their normal free ranging or garden time routine can create stress and boredom and this can result in some strange behaviours.
-There are some very simple ways you can create fun and entertainment in a small space for your chickens to receive their boredom. |

 How Can I Tell If My Chicken Is Bored?